Metabasis paradox: Malcolm Heath

 Another 21st century view holds that Aristotle did not mean that "ending in misfortune is correct" absolutely, and instead that he privileges this type of ending because it avoids the inferior "double plot" of a more melodramatic type of tragedy.
-This solution is put forth by classicist Malcolm Heath (not to be confused with English cricketer Malcolm Heath).
+This solution is put forth by the classicist Malcolm Heath (not to be confused with the English cricketer Malcolm Heath).
 Toward the end of Poetics chapter 13, Aristotle mentions that Euripides stands out among tragedians because "so many of his tragedies end in misfortune."
 Aristotle then states that "this is, as was earlier said, correct" (1453a25-26).
 Malcolm Heath finds that this praise of ending in misfortune is meant to justify a single plot over a double one.
 As Elsa Bouchard writes, "According to Heath, the prescriptions of chapter 13 are to be understood as essentially preliminary and polemic: they are above all intended to refute the partisans of the double plot," i.e., the plot in which a good man is saved and a bad man is punished or dies.
 In other words, as Heath explains, ending in misfortune means the ending has only one quality, fitting one individual.
 Consequently, according to Heath, the contradiction between chapters 13 and 14 is removed.
 Bouchard also accounts for Heath's explanation of chapter 14: "The reason Heath gives to explain [the] preference rests on the idea of technical purity: plays like Iphigenia in Tauris are devoid of acts of violence (pathos) and thus of the kind of sensational spectacle that Aristotle condemns at the beginning of chapter 14: 'Reliance on visual effect therefore becomes impossible in a plot of averted violence: the poet has to rely on the structure of the plot to achieve tragic effect.'"